BCLab-UNM/Swarmathon-Docs/PhysicalInstallGuide.md

 The installation from USB will not modify the code running on the Swarmie's arduino board.
 If you recieved a new robot this year the arduino code has been preinstalled.
 You will also find a copy of the Swarmathon-Arduino git repository in the home directory of the swarmie user.

-If at some point you need to reupload the Swarmathon-Arduino base code to your microcontroller (after calibrating your rover for example), please follow the instructions in the [Swarmathon-Arduino README](https://github.com/BCLab-UNM/Swarmathon-Arduino/blob/master/README.md).

 If you need to restore your swarmie to its initial software configuration in the future, you can do so with the USB install drive you created.
 Doing so will erase any modifications you have made on the Swarmie.

 ### 2. Hostname and Hosts File Configuration